MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 # Deploy a Django web app with PostgreSQL in Azure

-In this tutorial, you will deploy a data-driven Python web app using the **[Django](https://www.djangoproject.com/)** framework and an **[Azure Database for PostgreSQL](/azure/postgresql/)** database.
-The Django app will be hosted in a fully managed **[Azure App Service](/azure/app-service/overview#app-service-on-linux)** which supports [Python 3.7 or higher](https://www.python.org/downloads/) in a Linux server environment.
+In this tutorial, you will deploy a data-driven Python web app using the **[Django](https://www.djangoproject.com/)** framework and the **[Azure Database for PostgreSQL](/azure/postgresql/)** relational database service.
+The Django app is hosted in a fully managed **[Azure App Service](/azure/app-service/overview#app-service-on-linux)** which supports [Python 3.7 or higher](https://www.python.org/downloads/) in a Linux server environment.
 You can start with a basic pricing tier that can be scaled up at any later time.

 :::image type="content" border="False" source="./media/django-postgresql-webapp/django-postgresql-app-architecture-240px.png" lightbox="./media/django-postgresql-webapp/django-postgresql-app-architecture.png" alt-text="An architecture diagram showing an  App Service with a PostgreSQL database in Azure.":::